Veterinarian

 Since a kid, I always wanted to be a veterinarian but now I'm having doubts because of their busy schedule.
 I heard some vets can have 8 hours shifts and want to know how?
 And should I still become a vet or a vet tech?

-Asked by Connie over 8 years ago
+Asked by Connie about 9 years ago

 I don't know any vets who have only 8 hour days.
 Mine are typically 10-11 hours.
 Most vets work 40-50 hours per week.
 Also, your schedule can be very unpredictable.
 It's unusual for me to get to take a full hour for lunch every day.
 We rarely leave as soon as closing time comes around as we're typically still finishing up patients and notes.
 If you work for a clinic that does its own emergency work you will have times when you have to come in at odd hours during the night and weekends.
 So if this kind of a schedule really doesn't appeal to you, don't become a vet.
 Being able to work consistent 8 hour days, leaving right at closing, and never having to come in outside of this schedule isn't realistic for a vet.